The impact of working in partnership to support children’s development and well-being. - Estyn

 Context and background to the effective or innovative practice

-Having a clear vision for our setting and a proactive approach to fostering positivity, we believe, can significantly influence the outcomes we achieve.
-Once we took over the setting, we realised quickly that we were operating within a community affected by diverse socio-economic challenges and we identified various external factors impacting the dynamics between parents and the setting.
+Having a clear vision for the setting and a proactive approach to fostering positivity, leaders believe, can significantly influence the outcomes they achieve.
+Once they took over the setting, they realised quickly that they were operating within a community affected by diverse socio-economic challenges and they identified various external factors impacting the dynamics between parents and the setting.

-Recognising the inherent challenges that life presents, we understand the potential toll it can take on the mental health and well-being of staff, parents, and children alike.
-By proactively addressing these issues, we create an environment conducive to happiness and engagement.
+Recognising the inherent challenges that life presents, leaders understand the potential toll it can take on the mental health and well-being of staff, parents, and children alike.
+By proactively addressing these issues, they create an environment conducive to happiness and engagement.
 This, in turn, boosts confidence and creativity among staff, parents, and children, and contributes to a more vibrant and fulfilling experience for all involved.

-We actively engage in partnerships with school staff and Family Link Workers, recognising their invaluable roles in the community support network.
-Through these partnerships, we ensure that families facing challenges have access to a comprehensive array of support services tailored to their unique needs.
-This collaborative approach not only strengthens our ability to address the multifaceted issues faced by families but also develops a sense of unity and shared responsibility in uplifting the community as a whole.
+Practitioners actively engage in partnerships with school staff and Family Link Workers, recognising their invaluable roles in the community support network.
+Through these partnerships, they ensure that families facing challenges have access to a comprehensive array of support services tailored to their unique needs.
+This collaborative approach not only strengthens the ability to address the multifaceted issues faced by families but also develops a sense of unity and shared responsibility in uplifting the community as a whole.

-In Denbighshire there is a team of Family Link workers that are employed by Local authority.
-These Family Link workers work closely with families, schools and settings to make sure that all children have a positive experience of education and aim to foster opportunities which help support children to reach their full potential.
+In Denbighshire there is a team of Family Link workers that are employed by the local authority.
+These Family Link workers work closely with families, schools and settings to make sure that all children have a positive experience of education and aim to foster opportunities to help support children to reach their full potential.

 Description of nature of strategy or activity identified as sector-leading practice

-At the heart of our approach is the development of robust partnerships with key stakeholders.
+At the heart of the approach is the development of robust partnerships with key stakeholders.
 The close relationship with family link workers serves as a cornerstone, facilitating a seamless exchange of information and resources to address the unique needs of each family.
-Furthermore, our collaboration extends our school environment, where collaborative efforts are directed towards fostering a supportive learning environment conducive to the academic success of children from economically disadvantaged backgrounds.
+Furthermore, collaboration extends the school environment, where collaborative efforts are directed towards fostering a supportive learning environment conducive to the academic success of children from economically disadvantaged backgrounds.

 Examples of collaborative approaches:

-• We approached the professionals we see daily and asked to have a collaborative meeting in order to discuss all children at the setting and ensure information was being passed on to allow for any early interventions.
-We agreed to hold termly meetings to discuss children, progress and support needs with professionals from Flying Start, Early Education and Family Link Workers.
-During these meetings we discuss individual children’s progress and development as well as the best ways to support families based on individual needs.
+• Leaders approached the professionals they see daily and asked to have a collaborative meeting in order to discuss all children at the setting and ensure that information was being passed on to allow for any early interventions.
+They agreed to hold termly meetings to discuss children, progress and support needs with professionals from Flying Start, Early Education and Family Link Workers.
+During these meetings, they discuss individual children’s progress and development as well as the best ways to support families based on individual needs.

-• Care and Share cupboard: Our ‘Care and Share Cupboard’ is an open cupboard that is available on the playground for parents and families to access.
+• Care and Share cupboard: The ‘Care and Share Cupboard’ is an open cupboard that is available on the playground for parents and families to access.
 This was introduced to support families who may be struggling or need urgent supplies.
 The supplies are provided free for parents and the cupboard is freely available during drop off and pick up times.
 Parents can take as many supplies as they need.
-Supplies include elements such as wet wipes, sun cream, shampoo, shower gel, hats and gloves and we also have a community library where children can borrow or keep books to use at home.
+Supplies include elements such as wet wipes, sun cream, shampoo, shower gel, hats and gloves and the setting also has a community library where children can borrow or keep books to use at home.

-• Strong Relationships with Flying Start, Early Education and Family Link Workers When concerns arise regarding the well-being of children, we rely on our collaboration with Family Link Workers to help facilitate early interventions.
-They provide support with things like helping parents fill out forms, signposting to other services, support with behaviour etc
+• Strong Relationships with Flying Start, Early Education and Family Link Workers When concerns arise regarding the well-being of children, the setting relies on its collaboration with Family Link Workers to help facilitate early interventions.
+They provide support with things like helping parents fill out forms, signposting to other services, and support with behaviour.

-• Utilising funding, grants and finances appropriately: Every end of term (July) we purchase a selection of resources to send home with each child which in turn allows them to have supplies for summer holidays.
-We call this our ‘Summer Care Package’.
-It contains; shower gel, shampoo, wet wipes, sun cream and sanitary products.
+• Utilising funding, grants and finances appropriately: Every end of term (July) the setting purchases a selection of resources to send home with each child, which in turn allows them to have supplies for summer holidays.
+Practitioners call this the ‘Summer Care Package’.
+It contains shower gel, shampoo, wet wipes, sun cream and sanitary products.
 This care package allows families to have enough supplies to get them through the summer when the setting is closed.
-We purchase all these supplies through our own finances and allow for this in our budgeting.
+The setting purchases all these supplies through leaders’ own finances and allows for this in its budgeting.

-• Homework Challenges: We provide families with small family led homework challenges during school holidays and half terms when we are closed.
-We invite parents to send photos of children completing the challenge and we print these out for our homework challenge book and each child receives a certificate for taking part.
-We believe these opportunities provide parents with the early steps to forging strong partnerships with professionals and people in the childcare and education sector which bridges the gap and supports attendance and attainment.
-Examples of homework challenges are: Do something kind for someone, watch a movie together, play a game as a family, go on a nature walk, what landmark can you find in our local area, send photos of a castle etc
+• Homework Challenges: The setting provides families with small family led homework challenges during school holidays and half terms when it is closed.
+It invites parents to send photos of children completing the challenge and practitioners print these out for the homework challenge book and each child receives a certificate for taking part.
+Leaders believe that these opportunities provide parents with the early steps to forging strong partnerships with professionals and people in the childcare and education sector, which bridges the gap and supports attendance and attainment.
+Examples of homework challenges are: Do something kind for someone, watch a movie together, play a game as a family, go on a nature walk, what landmark can you find in our local area, and send photos of a castle.

 What impact has this work had on provision and children’s standards?

-Our collaborative efforts have contributed to notable improvements in attendance rates among children.
-Through joint initiatives with partner organizations and schools, we have implemented strategies to address barriers to attendance, resulting in a significant reduction in absenteeism.
-This not only enhances the learning experience for children but also emphasises our commitment to providing consistent and reliable support.
+Collaborative efforts have contributed to notable improvements in attendance rates among children.
+Through joint initiatives with partner organisations and schools, leaders have implemented strategies to address barriers to attendance, resulting in a significant reduction in absenteeism.
+This not only enhances the learning experience for children but also emphasises a commitment to providing consistent and reliable support.

 Little Lambs strives to empower families to overcome barriers and thrive despite the challenges they face.